Empirical priors and posterior concentration in a piecewise polynomial sequence model: Asymptotic properties

-\begin{remark} A result very similar to that in Theorem~\ref{thm:rate} is presented in \citet{pas.rockova.2017}, with a rate of $|B_{\theta^\star}| \log(n / |B_{\theta^\star}|)$.
-However, translating their notation to ours, they assume bounds on both $\theta^\star$ and on $|B_{\theta^\star}|$, which we do not require.
-Also, their rates do not detect any phase transitions; see Remark~\ref{re:phase}.
-It turns out that results similar to that in Theorem~\ref{thm:rate} can be proved with $\alpha=1$ if we assume suitable bounds on $\theta^\star$ but, since we prefer not to make uncheckable assumptions, we opt to take $\alpha < 1$, which is entirely within our control. \end{remark}
+\begin{remark} \citet{van2017bayesian} present a result similar to that in Theorem~\ref{thm:rate}, for the piecewise constant case $K=0$, with a rate of $|B_{\theta^\star}| \log(n / |B_{\theta^\star}|)$.
+However, translating their notation to ours, they assume bounds on both $\|\theta^\star\|$ and on $|B_{\theta^\star}|$, which we do not require.
+And in light of Theorem~2.8 of \citet{castillo2012needles}, we do not expect that optimal concentration rates can be achieved using their fixed-center normal prior for $\theta^B$, given $B$, without some assumptions on the magnitude of $\theta^\star$. \end{remark}

-\begin{remark} The target rate \eqref{eq:target} includes a phase transition, but the optimal rate presented in \citet{gao.etal.piece} actually has two.
-Their target rate has $\eps_n(\theta^\star) = \log\log n$ for all $\theta^\star$ with $|B_{\theta^\star}| = 2$.
-Following the proof of Theorem~\ref{thm:rate}, accommodating this phase transition would require $f_n(2) \asymp n (\log n)^{-c}$ for some constant $c > 0$.
-However, $f_n$ is a probability mass function, so it cannot blow up with $n$ like this.
-Since the concentration rate proofs for other posterior distributions would follow along similar lines, we expect that our inability to handle this additional phase transition is a general phenomenon for Bayesian approaches to this problem, not unique to our approach here. \end{remark}

 Next, we show that the posterior mean $\hat\theta = \int \theta \, \Pi^n(d\theta)$ is an adaptive, asymptotically minimax estimator.